LukeYoung3000/LSY-Genisys/README.md

 Download the latest version of "GenisysSlave-Simulator" from the **Releases** page.

+**Protocol:** Is the layer 4 protocol (UDP/TCP) that the application is using.
+Note: The TCP server (slave) will only accept 1 TCP client (master) connection at a time.

-**Receiving:** Is the local UDP port number the application is listening on.
+**Receiving:** Is the local UDP/TCP port number the application is listening on.

 **Transmitting:** Is the port the Genisys master is listening on.